ReinoutStevens/damp.qwalkeko/README.md

 # QwalKeko

-QwalKeko, formerly known as Scrapper, provides an extension of the logic program querying language [Ekeko](https://github.com/cderoove/damp.ekeko).
+QwalKeko provides an extension of the logic program querying language [Ekeko](https://github.com/cderoove/damp.ekeko).
 It allows developers and researchers to query the history and evolution of software projects stored in a VCS.
 To this end, QwalKeko constructs a graph of versions, in which each node represents a version, and successive versions are connected.
 Moving throughout this graph is done using [Qwal](https://github.com/ReinoutStevens/damp.qwal), a graph query language implementing regular path expressions.
 Ekeko is used to express the characteristics that have to hold inside each version.
-Last, QwalKeko provides its own set of "history predicates".
-For example, the predicate ``same/2`` is a predicate that, given a program entity, finds the corresponding program entity in the current version.
+QwalKeko integrates nicely with [ChangeNodes](https://github.com/ReinoutStevens/changenodes), a tree differencer that outputs a minimal edit script.
+It is used in QwalKeko to distill changes made to the source code of the queried software project.

 Note that QwalKeko is a research artifact, and is subjected to sudden changes, bugs and features.

 ## Examples

 ### Pulled-up Method
 In the first example we find a method ?method that has been moved to ?other-method in a later version.
 The two first lines provide the setup for our query.